-HUM-5332 Practicum in Social Services
+HUM-5337 Practicum III

-4 credit hours, 16 contact hours (2 hours lecture, 0 hours lab, and 14 hours practicum).
-Prerequisite: Must be enrolled in the Human Services Program; have permission from the Practicum Coordinator or Program Director, and have a C grade (2.00) or better in HUM-5327.
+4 credit hours, 16 contact hours (2 hours lecture and 14 hours practicum).

+Prerequisite: Must be enrolled in the Human Services Program, have permission from the Practicum Coordinator or Program Director, and have a grade of C (2.00) or better HUM-5327.
 The student must meet with the Program Director or Practicum Coordinator NO LATER THAN THE FOURTH WEEK OF THE QUARTER PRIOR to when the student wishes to begin a Practicum.
-HUM-5331, HUM-5332 and HUM-5333 may not be taken concurrently.
 Course is graded A-E.

-This course is designed as a culmination of practical experience and provides an additional 140 clock hours in a human service agency.
-The student will be placed in an agency that provides social services to clients and will implement the specific skills appropriate to this area of specialty with supervision provided by a qualified professional and an appropriate college representative.
-Classroom instruction will focus on discussion of experiences encountered in the practicum setting.
+This course is designed as the culmination of practical experience and provides an additional 140 clock hours in a human services agency.
+The student will be placed in an agency that provides social services and will implement the specific skills appropriate to this area of specialty with supervision provided by a qualified professional and an appropriate college representative.
+Class room instruction will focus on discussion of experiences encountered in the practicum setting.